Are Funeral Expenses Tax Deductible? Here’s What the IRS Allows

 Here are the answers to some of the most frequently asked questions regarding funeral expenses and whether or not they are tax deductible.

-• Are funeral expenses deductible if paid by the family?
+• Are funeral expenses tax deductible for individuals?

-• Is IRS Form 1041 used to claim funeral expenses?
+• Can I amend a return to claim funeral expenses?

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.